What is a Ductless Mini Split Air Conditioner?

 And of course, there is a need for you to consider the cost of installing the system since the price could vary based on certain factors like the size of the unit, placement type, and unit capacity.
 You can check with at least two or more HVAC contractors for comparison.

 Are There Required and Optional Hardware for This Unit?

 Since a mini-split system needs more than just the outdoor and indoor units in order to operate, there are additional components that aren’t included in the system package.
-That’s why there is a need to separately purchase these components or sometimes these might be provided by the contractor.
+That’s why there is a need to purchase these components separately, or sometimes there might be provided by the contractor.